arbor-sim/arbor/doc/contrib/index.rst

 -  If you add functionality, add tests if applicable.
 This helps make sure Arbor is stable and functionality does what it’s supposed to do.
--  If you make changes to GPU simulations, you can post a reply to your PR with ``bors try``.
-This will run our GPU test-suite.
 -  If you add/change the public C++ API, provide Python wrappings.
 -  Make sure Arbor compiles and has no new warnings.